marialyck/SocialGraphs/index.md

 _Fig x.x: Top 10 most used words from artits San Quinn's Wikipedia page._

 #### Pitbull
-San Quinn is another artist that popped out in the network.
-To get a grasp of what kind of artist he is a wordcloud based on the TF-IDF calculations is created.
-The wordcloud is based on 5 of San Quinn's songs.
+Pitbull seems to have a less cursing wordcloud though the words are still rather harsh.
+Taking into considerations that this is the third artist popping out in the network as the most connected artist one might start to wonder if the road to success is a really hard and negative language.
+However it will be left to the sentiment analysis to conclude that.

+The wordcloud based on Pitbulls 5 songs looked like this when done rendering.

 ![Image of Yaktocat](img/pitbull/pitbull_wordcloud_lyrics.png)

-_Fig x.x: Wordcloud of 5 songs words from artits San Quinn._
+_Fig x.x: Wordcloud of 5 songs words from artits Pitbull._

 Considering the word cloud one might see that it is not a soft pop artist.
 But it becomes even more clear when looking to his top 2 most used words.
 To sum up and give an overview the words are counted and the 10 most used are shown below in the graph.